 [Note to spec. writer: Need to add 4” conduit in downtown projects (one on each side of the street with crossings and pullboxes every intersection).
 Also add Wifi hardward to TS poles downtown.
 Coordinate with Traffic for locations and Specs for each forthcoming…]

+Note to spec. writer: Existing Type 200 Splice Vault in project vicinity will have the lid replaced to an adjustable torsion spring assisted steel cover marked “Fiber Optic”.
+Use standard bid item and quantity:

 Payment will be made under: